-14 The Commission notes that references to Sections 3(a)(2) and 3(a)(3) in this Executive Summary should be instead to Sections II.A.1.(2) and II.A.1.(3), respectively.
+&lt;sup>17 The Commission notes that references to Sections 3(a)(2) and 3(a)(3) in this Executive Summary should be instead to Sections II.A.1.(2) and II.A.1.(3), respectively.

-levels of message traffic will pay a lower fee and Industry Members with higher levels of message traffic will pay a higher fee.
-(See Section 3(a)(2)(B) [sic] below)

-- Execution Venue Fees.
-Each Equity Execution Venue will be placed in one of two tiers of fixed fees based on market share, and each Options Execution Venue will be placed in one of two tiers of fixed fees based on market share.
-Equity Execution Venue market share will be determined by calculating each Equity Execution Venue's proportion of the total volume of NMS Stock and OTC Equity shares reported by all Equity Execution Venues during the relevant time period.
-Similarly, market share for Options Execution Venues will be determined by calculating each Options Execution Venue's proportion of the total volume of Listed Options contracts reported by all Options Execution Venues during the relevant time period.
-Equity Execution Venues with a larger market share will pay a larger CAT Fee than Equity Execution Venues with a smaller market share.
-Similarly, Options Execution Venues with a larger market share will pay a larger CAT Fee than Options Execution Venues with a smaller market share.
-(See Section 3(a)(2)(C) [sic] below) - Cost Allocation.
-For the reasons discussed below, in designing the model, the Operating Committee determined that 75 percent of total costs recovered would be allocated to Industry Members (other than Execution Venue ATSs) and 25 percent would be allocated to Execution Venues.
-In addition, the Operating Committee determined to allocate 75 percent of Execution Venue costs recovered to Equity Execution Venues and 25 percent to Options Execution Venues.
-(See Section 3(a)(2)(D) [sic] below) - Comparability of Fees.
+to Options Execution Venues.
+(See Section 3(a)(2)(D) [sic] below)

+• Comparability of Fees.
 The CAT funding model requires that the CAT Fees charged to the CAT Reporters with the most CAT-related activity (measured by market share and/or message traffic, as applicable) are generally comparable (where, for these comparability purposes, the tiered fee structure takes into consideration affiliations between or among CAT Reporters, whether Execution Venues and/or Industry Members).
-(See Section 3(a)(2)(F) [sic] below) - (B) CAT Fees for Industry Members - Fee Schedule.
-The quarterly CAT Fees for each tier for Industry Members are set forth in the two fee schedules in the Consolidated Audit Trail Funding Fees, one for Equity ATSs and one for Industry Members other than Equity
+(See Section 3(a)(2)(F) [sic] below)

+(B) CAT Fees for Industry Members

+• Fee Schedule.
+The quarterly CAT Fees for each tier for Industry Members are set forth in the two fee schedules in the Consolidated Audit Trail Funding Fees, one for Equity ATSs and one for Industry Members other than Equity ATSs.
-- ATSs.
 (See Section 3(a)(3)(B) [sic] below)

-- Quarterly Invoices.
-Industry

-Members will be billed quarterly for

-CAT Fees, with the invoices payable

-within 30 days.
-The quarterly invoices

-will identify within which tier the

-Industry Member falls.
-(See Section

-3(a)(3)(C) [sic] below)
+• Quarterly Invoices.
+Industry Members will be billed quarterly for CAT Fees, with the invoices payable within 30 days.
+The quarterly invoices will identify within which tier the Industry Member falls.
+(See Section 3(a)(3)(C) [sic] below)

-- Centralized Payment.
+• Centralized Payment.
 Each Industry Member will receive from the Company one invoice for its applicable CAT Fees, not separate invoices from each Participant of which it is a member.
 The Industry Members will pay its CAT Fees to the Company via the centralized system for the collection of CAT Fees established by the Operating Committee.
 (See Section 3(a)(3)(C) [sic] below)

-- Billing Commencement.
+• Billing Commencement.
 Industry Members will begin to receive invoices for CAT Fees as promptly as possible following the establishment of a billing mechanism.
-The Exchange will issue a Trader Update to its members when the billing mechanism is established, specifying the date when such invoicing of Industry Members will commence.
+Bats will issue a Regulatory Circular to its members when the billing mechanism is established, specifying the date when such invoicing of Industry Members will commence.
 (See Section 3(a)(2)(G) [sic] below)

-- (2) Description of the CAT Funding Model
+(2) Description of the CAT Funding Model

-Article XI of the CAT NMS Plan requires the Operating Committee to approve the operating budget, including projected costs of developing and operating the CAT for the upcoming vear.
+Article XI of the CAT NMS Plan requires the Operating Committee to approve the operating budget, including projected costs of developing and operating the CAT for the upcoming year.
 As set forth in Article XI of the CAT NMS Plan, the CAT NMS Plan requires a bifurcated funding model, where costs associated with building and operating the Central Repository would be borne by (1) Participants and Industry Members that are Execution Venues through fixed tier fees based on market share, and (2) Industry Members (other than Execution Venue ATSs) through fixed tier fees based on message traffic.
-In its order approving the CAT NMS Plan, the Commission determined that the proposed funding model was "reasonable" 15 and "reflects a reasonable exercise of the Participants' funding authority to recover the Participants' costs related to the CAT."
-16
+In its order approving the CAT NMS Plan, the Commission determined that the proposed funding model was "reasonable" and "reflects a reasonable exercise of the Participants' funding authority to recover the Participants' costs related to the CAT."

 More specifically, the Commission stated in approving the CAT NMS Plan that "[t]he Commission believes that the proposed funding model is reasonably designed to allocate the costs of the CAT between the Participants and Industry Members."
-17 The Commission further noted the following:
+The Commission further noted the following: